Jayznnn/NBA-Championship-Probability-Model/README.md

 In order to do so:
   - The TRAIN_SEASONS variable must be changed to look at the desired range of seasonal data for the model to look at
   - The PREDICT_SEASON variable must look at the desired season to predict.
-  - The CHAMPIONS variable must include all championship teams withing the desired training data
+  - The CHAMPIONS variable must include all championship teams with the desired training years
   - Comments, documentation, graph titles would need to be changed to include the right years